 Did you know that Malta's history dates back to around 5900 BC?
 This small island, situated between North Africa and Southern Italy, has been ruled by various civilizations, including the Greeks, Romans, Arabs, Knights Hospitallers, and Brits.

-With so much history at every turn, Malta is a treasure trove for history buffs and curious travelers alike.
+With so much history at every turn, Malta is a good holiday destination for history buffs and curious travelers alike.

 Ancient City of Mdina